 You have to visualize exactly what you want to achieve.

-If you don’t have a clear picture of what you are trying to achieve, you won’t be much successful.
+If you don’t have a clear picture of what you are trying to achieve, you won’t succeed.

 Here, your goal is to build a reading habit, right?

 So clearly visualize yourself reading books throughout the year.
-Also, visualize what kind of person you will become after successfully adopting this habit.
+Also, imagine what kind of person you will become after successfully adopting this habit.